-Subject Areas: Urban Economics, Public Finance, Labor Economics
+Subject Areas: Urban Economics, Public Finance, Labor Economics, Economics of Education

-Stephen L. Ross is a professor of economics at the University of Connecticut.
+Stephen L. Ross is a Professor of Economics at the University of Connecticut and Research Associate at the National Bureau of Economic Research.
 Professor Ross’s research has primarily focused on housing and mortgage lending discrimination, residential and school segregation, neighborhood and peer effects, and state and local governments.
 He has published in prestigious academic journals including the Journal of Political Economy, Review of Economics and Statistics, The Economic Journal, the American Economic Journal-Economic Policy, Social Problems and the Journal of Urban Economics, and published the Color of Credit with MIT Press in 2002.
 His research has been funded by the Department of Housing and Urban Development, the FannieMae Foundation, the Ford Foundation, the MacArthur Foundation, and the National Institutes of Health.
 Professor Ross also has consulted for Abt Associates, FannieMae, the National Consumer Law Center, the New York State Attorney General’s office, and the Urban Institute.
+He is a co-editor at Regional Science and Urban Economics and at Education Finance and Policy.
 He also edits the Urban and Real Estate Economics working paper announcement service for New Papers in Economics (NEP).

 Education: Ph.D., Economics, Syracuse University